 - Minimum GPA of 3.0 in all undergraduate coursework

-- One year of calculus as well as one additional mathematics course, such as linear algebra or differential equations
+- One year of calculus as well as additional mathematics courses, such as linear algebra or differential equations

-- One data structures course as well as one C++ programming or Java course
+- Courses on data structures as well as programming instructions, such as in C++ or Java

 The requirement for submission of GRE scores varies by educational institution.
 However, many schools waive the GRE exam requirement for applicants with a GPA of 3.0 or higher on undergraduate coursework.